offsec64/Status-Report/README.md

 `sudo chmod +x status.sh`

+Now, open up the `status.sh` file

+`sudo nano status.sh`

+Go to line 46, and enter the email the report will be sending from, replacing `email`.

+Go to line 47, and enter the email the report will be sent to, replacing `email`.

+Go to line 75, and enter the password for the email the report will be sending from, replacing `password`.

 ## Running the script

 Just type `./status.sh` to run!
 It will output to `stats.txt` in the same directory.

 > You should copy it to your root directory to make running it easier, like with the `cp` command.